ARafaykhalid/Personal-Assistant-App/README.md

 - ✍️ **Generate Content** – Write essays, summarize text, and assist with information-based tasks.
 - 🗣️ **Support Local Languages** – Communicate in multiple languages for a personalized experience.

-With **Basheera**, your AI assistant is more than just a chatbot—it's an **intelligent automation tool** that streamlines your workflow and enhances productivity. 🚀
+With this app, your AI assistant is more than just a chatbot—it's an **intelligent automation tool** that streamlines your workflow and enhances productivity. 🚀

 ---